Many organizations invest heavily in AI, yet most projects fail to scale. Only 10-20% of AI proofs of concept progress to full deployment.1

 AI infrastructure requires well-managed data pipelines to supply models with clean, relevant inputs.
 The data layer supports acquisition, transformation, analytics, and storage for machine learning workflows.

-• Web data infrastructure: The Web is the largest dataset for AI.
-Almost all generative AI models are trained or finetuned with data from the public web or require real-time, uninterrupted access to the web during inference.
+- Web data infrastructure: The public web is the largest source of data used for AI training and inference.
+Many generative AI models are trained or finetuned on data from the public web or require real-time, uninterrupted web access during inference.

 3. Model